balajeetm/balajeetm.github.io/_posts/2017-03-18-pristine-logical-brain.markdown

 He is the first line of response to any external stimuli and is completely result oriented.
 Any step he takes, is based on the learnings from earlier actions and results.<br>
 His reactions thus are more subconscious, slightly involuntary and effortless.

 The **"Logical Brain"** on the other hand, personified as **"Mr. Logic"**, is a more thoughtful counterpart.
-It is a sequential processing engine, which is more analytical and methodical and handles every situation on merit.
-Mr. Logic intervention is more an after thought and mostly a second line of response.<br>
+He is a sequential processing engine, who is more analytical and methodical and handles every situation on merit.
+His intervention is more an after thought and mostly a second line of response.<br>
-Every step he takes is based on the empirical data available.
+Every step he takes is based on the available empirical data.
 His reactions are thus more conscious and requires a lot of voluntary effort and input.

 Remember, **"Mr. Pristine"** is always the first line of response, so when you are cornered and asked to choose a path, you will almost always choose the path of comfort for **"Mr. Pristine"**.
 So if I corner you and ask you to pick color, you will pick your favourite color.
 No surprises in that.<br>

 ## Left-Right Myth Revisited
 <hr>

-If you take a closer look, "Mr. Logic", is methodical, analytical and a sequential processing engine.
-Thus "Mr. Logic" is heavily influenced by the [Left Brain](/blog/2017/03/17/leftbrain-rightbrain/#the-left-brain).<br>
+If you take a closer look, "Mr. Logic", is methodical and seems heavily influenced by the [Left Brain](/blog/2017/03/17/leftbrain-rightbrain/#the-left-brain).<br>
-On the other hand, "Mr. Pristine" is so intuitive, reactive and expressive, giving a lot of significance to feelings, thus "Mr Pristine" seems heavily influenced by the [Right Brain](/blog/2017/03/17/leftbrain-rightbrain/#the-right-brain)
+On the other hand, "Mr. Pristine" is intuitive and seems heavily influenced by the [Right Brain](/blog/2017/03/17/leftbrain-rightbrain/#the-right-brain)

 Though, the Left-Right dominance has been debunked, we clearly saw above that there exists two approaches to solving a problem.
-You can either go the **"Pristine"** way and rely on feelings or the **"Logic"** way and rely on rules.
+You can either go the **"Pristine"** way and rely on feelings or the **"Logic"** way and rely on rules.<br>
 _In short, you can either go the right-brained way or the left-brained way._

 A typical example would be learning a language like English.
 As per the [Left-Right Conundrum](/blog/2017/03/17/leftbrain-rightbrain/), language is purely a [left-brain](/blog/2017/03/17/leftbrain-rightbrain/#the-left-brain) trait.
 However, we can learn it in two ways.<br>